XIEQGLOW/nlcc/README.md

     -d ciphertext    ciphertext (hex encoded) to decrypt
 ```

+Note:

-* outputs are hex encoded and are tailed with the output size (in bits)
+* Outputs are hex encoded and are tailed with the output size (in bits)
-* plaintext contains a decoded representation in quotations
+* Plaintext contains a decoded representation in quotations

  Examples
 ----------